leesyd01/startup/notes.md

 [ ] Resize photos to fit border and make sure it looks nice [ ] Upload ColorValues project to GitHub and touch up.
 Make interface to help with usability

+ /* additional colors (from ChatGPT):
+  /* 🎨 For a student-housing website aimed at college students, you’ll usually want something that feels fresh, friendly, and trustworthy.
+Some good choices:
+  Blue tones (#2a7ae2, #3b82f6) → clean, trustworthy, professional.
+  Green tones (#16a34a, #22c55e) → growth, affordability, eco-friendly vibes.
+  Orange/Coral accents (#f97316, #fb923c) → energetic, youthful, attention-grabbing.
+  Neutral grays (#374151, #6b7280) → modern and minimal, good as secondary colors.
+A good combo is to keep the nav bar a bold, saturated color (blue or green) and use accent colors (like orange or yellow) for hover states and buttons. */

 ## React Part 1: Routing

 Setting up Vite and React was pretty simple.
 I had a bit of trouble because of conflicting CSS.
 This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
 If there was a ton of CSS it would be a real problem.
 It sure was nice to have the code structured in a more usable way.